ecvdbdx/git-view/documentation/project-structure.md

 ## The `services/` directory

-This is the place where we communicate with external servicies, like the terminal for git commands or the os folder system.
-This directory can be seen as the "backend" of our application.
+This is the place where we communicate with external services, like the terminal for git commands or the OS folder system.
+This directory can be seen as the "back-end" of our application.

+Every module in `services/` should have a battery of unit-tests for each of its methods

 There is a [discussion](https://github.com/ecvdbdx/git-view/discussions/47) about its format, so this directory could change in the future.